Pierre’s CI is a simple, scriptable (TypeScript), event based system, that allows you to run jobs and manage rich integrations with Pierre’s UI.

 ) are not run as jobs.

-Job handlers are executed every time a branch detects a new push.
-In the future we will likely add additional events for “comments”, “merges”, etc.
+Jobs are executed every time a branch detects a new push.

 Job files in Pierre export a default function or array of functions.